-Ra rtionale 2
+.
+Rationale 3

-Objectives 2
+2. Objectives 3

-Tł ne English School has agreed procedures for: 3

-Formative Assessment 4
+B. Formative Assessment

-Summative Assessment 5
+l.
+Summative Assessment

-Common assessments will identify the following: 5

 Missing a Common Assessment (CA) 6

-The following students have the opportunity to sit a missed CA if they meet any of the criteria below: 6

-Common Assessment Tool 6

-Marking & Feedback 7
+i.
+Marking & Feedback

-Marking and feedback 7

-Overview 7
+Overview

-Objectives 7

-Frequency of marking and departmental marking policy 8

-Work scrutiny and sharing of good practice 9

-Marking Code .
-10

-Target Setting .
-10

-Rationale

-At The English School, we believe that assessment for learning (formative) and of learning (summative) are integral to the achievement of high-quality learning outcomes.
-We also believe that effective teaching and learning requires that timely, comprehensive information on student achievement and progress be provided to students and parents to promote effective home/school partnerships in support of student learning so that every child performs to their full potential, in both internal and public examinations.

-Assessment is the process of gathering, analysing, interpreting and acting upon quality information about student learning and should be purposeful, systematic, ongoing and appropriate to the age and development for the students.
-The assessment constitutes a vital tool that enables teachers to drive our students to success.

 Objectives

+Frequency of marking and departmental marking policy

+Work scrutiny and sharing of good practice

+Marking Code

+Target Setting.

+1. Rationale

+At The English School, we believe that assessment for learning (formative) and of learning (summative) are integral to achieving high-quality learning outcomes.
+We also believe that effective teaching and learning requires that timely, comprehensive information on student achievement and progress be provided to students and parents to promote effective home/school partnerships supporting student learning so that every child performs to their full potential in both internal and public examinations.

+Assessment is the process of gathering, analyzing, interpreting, and acting upon quality information about student learning and should be purposeful, systematic, ongoing and appropriate to the age and development of the students.
+Assessment is a vital tool enabling teachers to drive our students to success.

+2. Objectives

-The major aims of assessment are to enable all students to fulfil their potential and maximise their learning and to evaluate the effectiveness of the learning and teaching process and facilitate continuous improvement.
+The major aims of assessment are to enable all students to fulfil their potential and maximize their learning, evaluate the effectiveness of the teaching and learning process, inform teaching and facilitate continuous improvement.
 To achieve this, assessment processes aim:

 - To provide constructive feedback to students on their progress.
-The feedback that is clear, informative, timely and relevant to students helping them identify areas of their work for which they need to achieve improvement - To provide feedback to teachers and parents on pupils' progress - To provide data based on which termly reports can be written on student progress - To improve the quality of current curricular provision - To encourage habits of effective time management, developing the independent learner - To enable teachers to use assessment data to set targets for every student against a baseline and use comparisons to inform intervention, when needed - To use data to identify the individual needs of students and thus enable differentiation in teaching approaches and materials used - To help students develop their knowledge, understanding and skills to a level that enables them to maximise their potential and achieve success - To provide students with opportunities to practice with past papers and revise for both internal and external exams
+Feedback that is clear, informative, specific, timely and relevant to students and helps them identify areas of their work for which they need to achieve improvement - To provide feedback to teachers and parents on pupils' progress - To provide data based on which termly reports can be written on student progress - To improve the quality of current curricular provision - To support curricular changes and improvements deemed necessary to meet students' changing needs - To encourage habits of effective time management, developing the independent learner - To enable teachers to use assessment data to set targets for every student against a baseline and use comparisons to inform intervention when needed - To use data to identify the individual needs of students and thus enable differentiation in teaching approaches and materials used - To help students develop their knowledge, understanding and skills to a level that enables them to maximize their potential and achieve success - To provide students with opportunities to practice with past papers and revise for both internal and external exams